ArupChandra/maven_market_analysis/README.md

 ### Data Source

-Classic Models Data : The datasets used for this analysis is in "Maven Markat Data" folder consisting of different 'csv' files, containing detailed information about each sales, customers, returns etc.
+The datasets used for this analysis is in "Maven Markat Data" folder consisting of different 'csv' files, containing detailed information about each sales, customers, returns etc.

 ### Tools